dustinknopoff/gatsby-portfolio/content/rust/bashdoc3.md

 ## Conclusions

-It took forever to figure out
+It took forever to figure out why parsing delimiters, descriptors, and return values was not working in nom.
+On and off about 2 weeks.
+It ended up being the ordering of nom functions to be called.
+In the end, I feel like I wrote clever code and I'm satisfied to consider this a completed project.